kennytilton/mxclock/README.md

 # mxclock
-The system clock lifted into the Matrix (data flow system).
+The system clock lifted into the [Matrix](https://github.com/kennytilton/matrix) (data flow system).

+More soon.